punkymx/real-estate-ai-portfolio/docs/authentication.md

 The "Sign Out" button calls signOut() to end the user's session and redirect them to the home page.

+8. API Route Protection (Backend)
+Implemented server-side authentication checks to restrict access to sensitive API operations.

+src/app/api/properties/route.js (for POST):

+Uses getServerSession(authOptions) to verify if a user is authenticated before allowing a POST request to create a new property.

+Returns a 401 Unauthorized response if no active session is found.

+src/app/api/properties/[id]/route.js (for PUT and DELETE):

+Similarly, uses getServerSession(authOptions) to protect PUT (update) and DELETE operations for specific properties.

+Returns a 401 Unauthorized response if the user is not logged in.

-7. Testing and Verification
+9. Testing and Verification
-Database User: A test user was manually created in Prisma Studio (npx prisma studio) with a securely hashed password (bcrypt.hashSync).
+Database User: Initially, a test user was manually created in Prisma Studio (npx prisma studio) with a securely hashed password (bcrypt.hashSync).

+User Registration Flow: Tested by navigating to /auth/signup, filling the form, and verifying successful account creation and redirection.

-Login Flow: Tested by navigating to /auth/signin, entering valid credentials, and verifying redirection to /properties with the updated header showing user information.
+Login Flow: Tested by navigating to /auth/signin, entering valid credentials (including newly registered users), and verifying redirection to /properties with the updated header showing user information.

 Logout Flow: Tested by clicking the "Sign Out" button and verifying redirection to the home page and the header reverting to the "Sign In" state.

-Error Handling: Verified that invalid credentials result in a CredentialsSignin error on the sign-in page.
+Frontend Route Protection: Verified that accessing protected frontend routes (e.g., /properties/create, /properties/[id]/edit) without authentication redirects to the sign-in page.

+Backend API Protection: Verified that attempting POST, PUT, or DELETE requests to /api/properties or /api/properties/[id] (e.g., via Postman) without a valid session results in a 401 Unauthorized response.

+Property Edit Flow: Tested by navigating to a property detail page, clicking "Edit Property", modifying details, and verifying the update.

+Property Delete Flow: Tested by navigating to a property detail page, clicking "Delete Property", confirming deletion, and verifying the property's removal from the catalog.